 Ready, Set, Go!

 Here you are at the end of Chapter 1.
 Believe it or not, you already know a lot more about poetry than you did at the beginning of this chapter.
-You know what tools you need to write poetry (pencil and paper), what special books can help you (dictionary, thesaurus and rhyming dictionary), the two main types of poetry (structured poetry and free verse), and how to avoid the most common pitfalls that most poets face.
+You know what tools you need to write poetry (pencil and paper), what special books can help you (dictionary, thesaurus and rhyming dictionary), the two main types of poetry (structured poetry and free verse), and how to avoidavoid to keep away from; keep clear of; shun. the most common pitfalls that most poets face.

 Armed with this information, you are ready to start writing.
 So let’s move on to Chapter 2, where you will learn how to rhyme, and you will even write a few poems of you own!